Olen/home-assistant-skisporet/README.md

 Due to changes at skisporet.no some attributes are no longer available, and others have appeared.

-You also ned to set this integration up from scratch again from the UI.
+You also need to set this integration up from scratch again from the UI.
 Old yaml-config is no longer supported.

 ## Install